 The target allocation (approved by the Board) and projected arithmetic real rates of return for each major asset class, after deducting inflation and applicable investment management expenses, are shown in the following tables.
-For December 31, 2022, these rates are before deducting investment expenses while for December 31, 2023 they are after deducting applicable investment expenses.
-This information was used in the derivation of the long-term expected investment rate of return assumption in the actuarial valuations as of December 31, 2023 and December 31, 2022.
+This information was used in the derivation of the long-term expected investment rate of return assumption in the actuarial valuations as of December 31, 2024 and December 31, 2023.
 This information will be subject to change every three years based on the results of an actuarial experience study.

-Note that the investment return assumption for SRBR sufficiency (and pension funding) purposes was developed net of both investment and administrative expenses; however, the same investment return assumption was used for financial reporting purposes and it was considered gross of administrative expenses for financial reporting purposes.
+1 Note that the investment return assumption for SRBR sufficiency (and pension funding) purposes was developed net of both investment and administrative expenses; however, the same investment return assumption was used for financial reporting purposes and it was considered gross of administrative expenses for financial reporting purposes.
 (This resulted in an increase in the margin for adverse deviation when using that investment return assumption for financial reporting.)

-December 31, 2023 target allocation and projected arithmetic real rates of return
+December 31 2024 target allo cation and projected arithmetic real rates of return

-Asset Class Target Allocation Long-Term Expected Arithmetic Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Arithmetic Real Rate of Return 1

 US Large Cap Equity 21.60% 6.00%

 US Small Cap Equity 2.40% 6.65%

 International Developed Equity 16.30% 7.01%

 International Small Cap Equity 2.90% 7.34%

 Emerging Markets Equity 4.80% 8.80%

 Core Fixed Income 10.50% 1.97%

 High Yield Bonds 1.50% 4.63%

 Global Fixed Income 2.00% 1.17%

 Private Equity 11.00% 9.84%

 Core Real Estate 6.30% 3.86%

 Value Added Real Estate 1.80% 6.70%

 Opportunistic Real Estate 0.90% 8.60%

 Commodities 0.90% 4.21%

 Private Credit 4.00% 6.47%

 Absolute Return 8.00% 2.10%

 Infrastructure 5.10% 7.30%

 Total 100.00% 5.89%